kai687/sphinxawesome-theme/docs/demo/auto.rst

 If you want to document command-line options, you have two choices.
 Sphinx comes with the ``option`` directive.
-This renders every option into its own element, including links:
+This renders every option into its own element, including permalinks:

 .. option:: -h, --help